ishaandey/LinearAlgebra-StudyGuide/StudyGuide.md

 <u>Thm</u>: Let $\vec{x}$ be expressed wrt standard basis, and *B*  = $\{\vec{u_1 ... u_n}\}$ be any basis for $\mathbb{R^n}$:
 	If $U$ = $[\vec{u_1 ... u_n}]$, then: $\vec{x}=U[\vec{x}]_B$ and $[\vec{x}]_B = U^{-1}\vec{x}$
-	"$U$ takes us from a vector described in weird basis land into our standard definition" "$U^{-1}$ tells us how to define a vector w/ standard definition into weird basis land"
+	"$U$ takes us from a vector described with a weird basis into our standard definition" "$U^{-1}$ tells us how to define a vector w/ standard definition into back into weird basis land"

 <u>How to:</u> Move from one nonstandard basis to another?
 If $B_1$ = $\{\vec{u_1 ... u_n}\}$ corresponds to U and $B_2$ = $\{\vec{v_1 ... v_n}\}$ corresponds to V, then:
 	$[\vec{x}]_{B_2} = V^{-1}U[\vec{x}]_{B_1}$
 	$[\vec{x}]_{B_1} = U^{-1}V[\vec{x}]_{B_2}$

-\> "To go from basis 1 to basis 2, apply $U$ to go into standard basis, then apply  $V^{-1}$ to go to basis 2 land"
+​	"To go from basis 1 to basis 2, apply $U$ to go from basis 1 land into standard basis, then apply  $V^{-1}$ to go to basis 2 land"

 INSERT PIC